mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 current best solution.
 Maximising the acquisition yields the next candidate that is observed from the objective function, i.e. the truth, before it is added to the training data and the whole process is repeated again.
-The annimation shows how the surrogate model gets closer to the truth with each iteration and how the acquisition function explores the input space by exploring regions with a high uncertainty and exploits regions with a high prediction.
+The animation shows how the surrogate model gets closer to the truth with each iteration and how the acquisition function explores the input space by exploring regions with a high uncertainty and exploits regions with a high prediction.
 This property also called the exploration-exploitation trade-off